I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 It's a burdensome cost.

-It ties their hand, it it it the overhead goes through the roof.
+The overhead goes through the roof.

-That's why doctors, some of them started restricting their Medicare patients because they can't afford to take it because it's a loss.
+That's why doctors, some of them, started restricting their Medicare patients because they can't afford to take it because it's a loss.

 All Medicare patients are always a loss to any office.